immie/Oculus-demo/README.md

 Restrictions:
 -------------

+* Youtube feed API and renders videos about Oculus using only JS, HTML & CSS
 * Only a body tag on initial render.
 * All markup should be rendered using a templating engine like Dust, Twig, Mustache, etc.
 * Should show one video at a time.